syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onRenderDetailsUpdate (Trendline)

-Triggers when the trendline gets rendered.
-Trendline properties like color,opacity can be customized using trendlineRender Callback.
-The [`onRenderDetailsUpdate`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrendlineRenderArgs-class.html) Callback contains the following arguments.
+The `onRenderDetailsUpdate` callback contains the following arguments.

-* [`seriesName`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrendlineRenderArgs/seriesName.html) - specifies the series name of the trendline.
+* `seriesName` - specifies the series name of the trendline.
-* [`calculatedDataPoints`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrendlineRenderArgs/data.html) - specifies the data points of the series.
+* `calculatedDataPoints` - specifies the data points of the series.
-* [`trendlineName`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrendlineRenderArgs/trendlineName.html) - specifies the name of the trendline.
+* `trendlineName` - specifies the name of the trendline.
-* [`intercept`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/TrendlineRenderArgs/intercept.html) - specifies the intercept value of the trendline.
+* `intercept` - specifies the intercept value of the trendline.
-* ['rSquare'] - specifies the r-square value of the trendline.
+* `rSquaredValue` - specifies the r-square value of the trendline.
-* ['slope'] - specifies the slope value of the trendline.
+* `slope` - specifies the slope value of the trendline.

 {% highlight dart %}